A crash course in swim jigs for bass

 “You can reel a spinnerbait slow through the grass with a thumping blade and not get a strike,” Looper said.
 “The turnaround and fire a swim jig through there as fast as you can reel it and catch a giant.
 It’s a big fish bait if you fish it right.”

 Looper has proven that to me over and over again in the boat.
 But speed doesn’t mean reeling it so fast it’s skiing on the surface or haphazardly just turning the handle as fast as you can without paying attention to the bait.
 There is an art to each cast.

 Like with a spinnerbait, you want to pick those angles that bring your bait right by an ambush point or that maximize its time in the water.
 When I’m fishing it now around emergent grass, I want the jig to come right by the point that sticks out the furthest in the line of willows.
 I want it to come through the willows, bumping as many stalks as I can on one retrieve.

-Your rod angle can do a lot of the effective work for you.
+Your rod angle can do a lot of effective work for you.
 Make your cast then put your rod tip down and in the angle that is going to bring your jig rapidly by the point in the cover you think is the likely ambush spot.
-Visualize where a bass might setup to attack and then try to hit that spot from multiple angles.
+Visualize where bass might set up to attack and then try to hit that spot from multiple angles.

 Mastering the Retrieves